 - And have $2,000 or more in your 403(b) account.

 Details, benefits, and requirements

 You have up to five years to repay a general purpose loan, and up to ten years for a residential loan.
 Loan payments are collected electronically from your bank account on the first business day of the month.
 There is no early repayment penalty and you can get an estimated payoff amount in the InfoExpress Loan Center.
 For the exact loan payoff amount, contact Alerus at 800.433.1685.

 The loan amount can be between $1,000 and $50,000 (or 50% of your 403(b) account balance, whichever is less).
 And you can only have one outstanding loan from your RPB 403(b) account at a time.

 RPB 403(b) loans are charged a fixed interest rate equal to the prime rate published by the Wall Street Journal as of the loan date plus 1%.
-And there is a one-time $100 loan origination fee and an annual $50 processing fee, both of which are non-refundable.
 But unlike common bank loans, interest payments on RPB loans go back into your account, enhancing your retirement savings.

 Participants can refinance a loan once during the loan term to increase the loan amount, extend the length of the loan, or both within the maximum limits of the loan amount and term.
 Loans may not be refinanced to change the loan interest rate.